 and security.
 But statelessness, or the lack of effective nationality, affects millions of men,

+women, and children worldwide.
 Being stateless means having no legal protection or right to

 participate in political processes, inadequate access to health care and education, poor employment